 Riding around with a very bright light that has a long battery life and a near perfect beam pattern is a true pleasure.
-The NiteRider Pro 1800 is by far the best mountain bike model we've tested…if you want a light for mountain biking look no further.
-This thing brightens up the night better than one of your car's headlamps!!
-However, unless you rarely remove a light from your bike, this is a very poor choice for commuting because it's the largest, heaviest, and most difficult to install of all sixteen contestants tested.
+The NiteRider Pro 1800 is by far the best MTB trail model we've tested.
+If you want a light for mountain biking look no further.
+This thing brightens up the night better than one of your car's headlights!!
+However, unless you rarely remove a light from your bike, this is a very poor choice for commuting because it's the largest, heaviest, and most difficult to install of all 16 contestants tested.
 For many people, this is only suited for off-road use.

 Light and Motion Vis 360+